abba-platforms/NADD/README.md

 ## NADD Executive Management Structure

-Namibia Digital Dollar (NADD) operates as an independent division of Abba Payments Namibia (Pty) Ltd., with its own executive management and governance framework.
+NADD Labs Ltd. operates as a subsidiary of Abba Payments Namibia (Pty) Ltd., with its own executive management and governance framework.
 This ensures operational autonomy, transparency, and accountability in the issuance, management, and growth of NADD.

 The Executive Management Structure outlines key leadership roles, including: